About Mike

 Tired of the rat race?
 I was too, until I decided quit my job in 2005.
 I’ve been self employed ever since.
 If you’re looking for advice, random musings, semi-coherent rants and a flagrant distraction from whatever it is that you’re supposed to be doing, then you’ve come to the right place.

 My name is Mike Taber.
-I started Moon River Software and Moon River Consulting as a way to bypass the corporate ladder and avoid what would otherwise be a lot of corporate red tape.
+I started Moon River Software as a way to bypass the corporate ladder and avoid what would otherwise be a lot of corporate red tape.
 In a large company, promotions tend to be guided by seniority which flies in the face of ability and talent.
 In a small company, you can advance quickly, but you’re still pretty limited in what you can work on by the company itself.
 Small companies really can’t afford to have a senior developer working on whatever he feels is appropriate at the time.
 Eventually, I decided I wanted the freedom that only working for myself would provide.
-Today, I run two legally separate companies.

 I started my career with a brief, 3 month stint at a start up multimedia company called 2K Innovations Corporation in North Carolina in 1998.
 I was invited to join full time as a principal, but declined after seeing how the company was being run.
 Later that year, I moved to Buffalo, NY to work for a wireless ISP startup called Clearwire Technologies.
 I bailed a couple years before it went under and sold its name, but learned a lot about working at a small company.
 I spent the next few years working for Wegmans Food Markets in Rochester, NY as a Programmer Analyst, providing me with the experience of working for a 25,000 employee company.

-Following a short and unsuccessful solo stint, I wound up at Pedestal Software in Boston.
+Following a short and incredibly unexceptional solo stint, I wound up at Pedestal Software in Boston.
 Pedestal was a start up that was acquired by Altiris two years later for $70 million.
 Six months after the acquisition, I started flying solo again and have been on my own ever since.

-I hold Bachelors and Masters degrees in Computer Engineering from the Rochester Institute of Technology where I concentrated on parallel software and artificial intelligence.
+I have Bachelors and Masters degrees in Computer Engineering from the Rochester Institute of Technology where I concentrated on parallel software and artificial intelligence.